blusa/blog/_posts/2025-07-08-Ring-Buffers-for-realtime-video-recording.md

 - **Efficient resource usage** (detection can run slower)
 - **Scalable performance** (adjust detection frequency based on hardware)

-This separation is what makes ring buffers so powerful for real-time applications - they bridge the gap between continuous data streams and intermittent processing capabilities.
+This separation is what makes ring buffers so powerful for real-time applications, they bridge the gap between continuous data streams and intermittent processing capabilities.

 ## Implementation Challenges & Solutions